getpop/field-query/README.md

 $fieldArgs = $fieldQueryInterpreter->getFieldArgs($field);
 $fieldDirectives = $fieldQueryInterpreter->getFieldDirectives($field);
 // ...
-// Other functions from FieldQueryInterpreter
+// Other functions listed in FieldQueryInterpreterInterface
 ```

-## Influence
+## Why

+Because the GraphQL query is provided through the body of the request, by design it spans several lines, making it unsuitable for passing queries through URL params.
+A negative side effect of this is that it is difficult to cache the results from a GraphQL query in the server.

+In order to support URI-based server-side caching on GraphQL, we can attempt to provide the query through the URL instead.
+However, the GraphQL syntax is unsuitable for this purpose, since it would be hard to both write and read in a single line.

-The syntax is heavily influenced by GraphQL.
-However, it differs in that, because in PoP the query can be provided as a URL parameter (instead of being provided through the body of the request, as in GraphQL), the syntax must be easy to write, and easy to understand, fitting in a single line.
+This syntax is a re-imagining of the GraphQL syntax, supporting all the same elements (field arguments, aliases, directives, etc), however designed to be easy to write, and easy to read and understand, in a single line.

 ## When/how to use it